-• The effect is the same as

-'''

-#if defined (identifier)

-'''

-• The #ifndef directive tests whether an identifier is not currently defined as a macro:

-'''

-#ifndef identifier

-'''

-• The effect is the same as
+• The effect is the same as #if !defined(identifier)

-'''

-#if !defined(identifier)

-'''

-The #elif and #else Directives

-- #if, #ifdef, and #ifndef blocks can be nested just like ordinary if statements. - When nesting occurs, it's a good idea to use an increasing amount of indentation as the level of nesting grows. - Some programmers put a comment on each closing #endif to indicate what condition the matching #if tests:

-'''

-#if DEBUG

-...

-#endif / DEBUG /

-'''

-The #elif and #else Directives

-#elif and #else can be used in conjunction with #if, #ifdef, or #ifndef to test a series of conditions:

-'''

-#if expr!

-Lines to be included if expr! is nonzero

-#elif expr2

-Lines to be included if expr! is zero but expr2 is nonzero

-#else

-Lines to be included otherwise

-#endif

-'''

-• Any number of #elif directives-but at most one #else-may appear between #if and #endif.

-Chapter 15

-Writing Large Programs

-Source Files

-- A C program may be divided among any number of source files. - By convention, source files have the extension .c. - Each source file contains part of the program, primarily definitions of functions and variables. - One source file must contain a function named main, which serves as the starting point for the program.
+Chapter 14: The Preprocessor Chapter 14: The Preprocessor The #elif and #else Directives The #elif and #else Directives #if, #ifdef, and #ifndef blocks can be nested just like ordinary if statements.
+When nesting occurs, it's a good idea to use an increasing amount of indentation as the level of nesting grows.
+Some programmers put a comment on each closing #endif to indicate what condition the matching #if tests: #if DEBUG #if DEBUG / #endif / DEBUG / Modern Approach Testers 19 Copyright © 2008 W. W. Norton & Company. #elif and #else can be used in conjunction with #if, #ifdef, or #ifndef to test a series of conditions: #if expr1 Lines to be included if expr1 is nonzero #elif expr2 Lines to be included if expr1 is zero but expr2 is nonzero #else Lines to be included otherwise #endif Any number of #elif directives-but at most one #else-may appear between #if and #endif.
+CORVIGNE © 2008 W. W. Norton & Company.
+All rights reserved.
+Chapter 15: Writing Large Programs Chapter 15: Writing Large Programs Chapter 15 Writing Large Programs Source Files A C program may be divided among any number of source files.
+By convention, source files have the extension . c.
+Each source file contains part of the program, primarily definitions of functions and variables.
+One source file must contain a function named main, which serves as the starting point for the program.

-- Building a large program requires the same basic steps as building a small one:
+• Building a large program requires the same basic steps as building a small one:

 - Compiling

 - Linking